-- Keep a positive mindset, a mother CAN do this!
+- Keep a positive mindset, you CAN do this!

-- Babywear and co-sleep safely to allow the baby to get used to being close to the mother
+- Babywear and co-sleep safely to allow your baby to get used to being close to you.

-- If the baby is comfortable with skin to skin, try that first.
+- If your baby is comfortable with skin to skin, try that first.

-- Allow baby to breastfeed when not super hungry.
+- Allow your baby to breastfeed when not super hungry.

-- Try offering it when the baby is tired.
+- Try offering your breast when your baby is tired.

 - Try finger feeding first which can mimic breastfeeding.

-- Don’t force or push the baby or he/she may develop an aversion or negative association with breastfeeding.
+- Don’t force or push your baby.
+He or she may develop an aversion or negative association with breastfeeding.

 - Learn proper positioning and latching techniques to ensure optimal milk removal and transfer.

-- Understand how pumping works, not as efficient as baby removing milk, need oxytocin released for milk to flow.
+- Understand how pumping works.
+It is not as efficient as a baby removing milk because oxytocin needs to be released for milk to flow.